 The court may also:

-Again, it is important to remember that the punishment laid out above is in addition to any punishment associated with underlying criminal charges.
-For instance, if you were convicted at trial of DV aggravated assault with a deadly weapon, you would have the required domestic violence terms order on top of the mandatory prison sentence for aggravated assault with a deadly weapon.
+Again, it is important to remember that the punishment outlined above is in addition to any penalties associated with the underlying criminal charges.
+For example, if you are convicted at trial of domestic violence aggravated assault with a deadly weapon, you would not only face the mandatory prison sentence for that offense but also be subject to the court-ordered domestic violence terms.
+If you’re facing such serious charges and need an experienced lawyer in Phoenix, reach out to Feldman & Royle—trusted Arizona domestic violence defense attorneys.

 In addition to any punishment a person may face from the court system, DV charges and convictions often have consequences outside of jail and probation.
 Common collateral consequences for a domestic violence charge or conviction include: